 With the guidance of an AIMES faculty member, you have the option of creating a directed study project relating to local Islamic and Middle Eastern communities here in the San Francisco Bay area.
 You may also choose to pursue Arabic language study in locations overseas.

 I invite you to consider our AIMES minor.
-Please contact me if you wish further information.
+Please contact me for further information.